jizusun/jizusun.github.io/about.md

 You can know more about me at [LinkedIn][linkedin]

-See the source code and jekyll configurations for this blog at [GitHub](repo)
+See the source code and jekyll configurations for this blog at [GitHub][repo]

 [linkedin]:https://www.linkedin.com/in/jizusun/